Leakage Resistance of a Capacitor: 101 Easy Basics

 or Q/V = C1 + C2 + C3

-But Q/V is the total capacitance CT of the parallel combination
+But Q/V is the total capacitance CT of the combination of all the parallel capacitors connected in the circuit

 CT = C1 + C2 + C3

 Thus, capacitors in parallel are treated in the same manner as resistors in series.
-Capacitors may be connected in parallel to obtain larger values of capacitance than are available from individual units.
+Therefore, the capacitors may be arranged in a parallel connection in order to obtain a larger value of capacitance than that will be achievable from individual units.

 Leave a Comment